Hurricane0/Recipes/README.md

 API for this project is taken from www.edamam.com.

 In this project are used React Hooks, ES6+ syntax, and minamal responsive grid.

+You can  get a glimpse of my work here: